 Take time to improve your business IQ, and create a hiring process to find like-minded individuals who can join your team and compensate for your deficiencies.
 By paying just as much attention to the business side of things as the creative side, you will lay a foundation for a startup that lasts.

 The “tell me your five-year plan” job interview question is an uncomfortable experience for many.
 However, to be a successful entrepreneur, you need the ability to plan ahead.
 Use your overarching goals to set realistic milestones for your company’s growth and development.
 By placing key actions on a timeline, you’ll improve your focus and accountability, making it much easier to stay on top of what must be done.
-[Learn how to answer the five-year question in interviews.]

 While you may be a solopreneur in your early days, you will need to hire good people as your company grows.
 It’s essential to hire people with the skills and experience your company needs, but it’s crucial to hire for a cultural fit to surround yourself with people who share your character and values.

 Sometimes things don’t work out quite as you expected, but they still work out.
 Have the flexibility to adjust to changes you see in the market to capitalize on opportunities.
 Just as Netflix transformed its business from DVD kiosks to streaming, you must have the ability to look at the bigger picture and pivot when needed.